RuibinMa/comp755project-ruibinma/README.md

 ```
 python3 -m colmap_retrieval.test data/test/colon/gnd_colon.pkl --load-score-path data/test/colon/vocab_tree_retrieval_score.bin
 ```
 The code uses a software called COLMAP [(https://github.com/colmap/colmap)] to extract SIFT features and run vocabulary tree image retriever.
 Because this software is not easy to install, I precomputed the output of vocabulary tree retriever in data/test/colon/vocab-tree-retrieval-score.bin.
 The above program directly loads the scores instead of running COLMAP APIs.
-The .bin file is a numpy array of size (descriptor_size x num_queries).
+The .bin file is a numpy array of size (num_pool_images x num_queries).
 If this path is not specified, you need to install colmap to your system path, the script in this project calls the APIs directly.

 cirtorch/examples/cnncolonclam.py is the implementation according to FABMAP work.
 However, because it does not produce satisfactory result, I am not attaching data for this file.